 After a beachfront breakfast, head back to the Cancun Airport.

-Indulge in a gourmet beachfront breakfast before saying goodbye and hopping into the shuttle to Cancun Int’l Airport, not quite a 2-hour drive up the Rivera Mayan coast.
+Indulge in a gourmet beachfront breakfast before saying goodbye and hopping into the shuttle to Cancun Int’l Airport, not quite a 2-hour drive up the Riviera Mayan coast.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.